 - Spoon into bowls.
 Garnish with fresh lime slices, spicy pepper slices (i.e jalapeños or additional Thai red peppers), drizzle of chili sauce, and pinch of pepper.
 Optional chopped scallions to top.

-- 2 stalk fresh lemongrass, cut in 1-in. pieces will equal around 1- 2 tbsp lemon grass paste.
+Substitutions – Thai basil may be substituted for cilantro.
+2 fresh lemongrass stalk, cut in 1-in. pieces will equal around 1- 2 tbsp lemon grass paste.

 - Category: side dish, soup